jonclayden/RNifti/README.md

 | `src/znzlib/znzlib.c`           | Source for I/O functions from the NIfTI-1 reference implementation                                  |
 | `src/zlib/*`                    | `zlib` source files for reading and writing gzipped files (optional, as above)                      |

 Note that the `NiftiImage` class is header-only, but C code from the NIfTI-1 reference implementation will need to be compiled and linked into the project.
-The constant `_NO_R__` should be defined, and `print.h` included, before including `NiftiImage.h`, so that the R API is not used.
+The `print.h` header should be included before including `NiftiImage.h`, so that the R API is not used for printing error messages.
 The [`standalone` directory](https://github.com/jonclayden/RNifti/tree/master/standalone) provides a minimal example.

+## The NIfTI-2 format

+The [NIfTI-2 format](https://nifti.nimh.nih.gov/nifti-2) is a evolution of the far more widely-used NIfTI-1.
+It primarily [uses wider types for various fields](https://www.nitrc.org/forum/forum.php?thread_id=2148&forum_id=1941), to support large datasets and improve precision.

+Unfortunately, the NIfTI-1 version of the reference library is not forwards-compatible with NIfTI-2, and does not recognise NIfTI-2 files as valid, while the NIfTI-2 version changes the definition of the `nifti_image` data structure, and hence the return type of several core functions, rendering it potentially incompatible with software written for the original library.
+As a result, adding full NIfTI-2 support to `RNifti` without breaking existing code is not straightforward.
+Nevertheless, as of `RNifti` version 0.8.0, R function `niftiVersion()` and C++ static method `NiftiImage::fileVersion()` offer a forwards-compatible way to determine the version of the format used by a particular file, so that calling functions can take action accordingly.